haiko-xyz/solver/docs/1-technical-architecture.md

 To be a valid implementation, a Solver contract must:

 1. Inherit the base functionality of `SolverComponent`
-2. Implement `SolverHooks` which contains methods for generating quotes and over which swaps are executed
+2. Implement `SolverHooks` which contains methods for generating quotes, minting initial liquidity for new markets, and executing custom logic or state updates after a swap

 ```rust
 #[starknet::interface]